 In the Child and Adolescent Psychiatry training program, we provide our residents with a phenomenal education, which includes didactic instruction, individual and group supervision, and ample opportunities to provide clinical care and engage in research and teaching.
 Our residents work with patients from virtually all socioeconomic and cultural backgrounds presenting with a wide variety of medical, neurological, and psychiatric pathology and provide care within one of the most comprehensive medical systems in the world.
-Rotations include extensive work in our psychiatric emergency services, two inpatient units, adolescent partial hospitalization program, pediatric consultation-liaison services, school-based clinics, therapeutic nursery, forensic services, and intensive family therapy program.
-Residents also work in three outpatient settings longitudinally throughout their training, providing comprehensive psychiatric evaluations, psychotherapy (individual, family, and group), and psychopharmacologic treatment.
+Rotations include extensive work in our psychiatric emergency services, seven inpatient units, adolescent partial hospitalization program, pediatric consultation-liaison services, school-based clinics, therapeutic nursery, forensic services, and intensive family therapy program.
+Residents also work in two outpatient settings longitudinally throughout their training, providing comprehensive psychiatric evaluations, psychotherapy (individual, family, and group), and psychopharmacologic treatment.

 During your Child and Adolescent Psychiatry residency, you will make decisions that impact your entire professional career.
 It is my goal to make certain that you receive a well-rounded, in-depth exposure to as many treatment venues and modalities as possible during this time so that you can comfortably make well-informed decisions by the end of your training.
 By working within our system and with our faculty, you will sample all that is wonderful within our field and then create your own unique paths into the future.